Alternative VPN Choices for You

 OpenVPN is the default protocol.
 This offers the most security for users.
 TigerVPN also gives users the option of switching to L2TP.
 TigerVPN utilizes industry standard AES-256-CBC encryption with the OpenVPN protocol set as default.
 Unfortunately, TigerVPN doesn't support Perfect Forward Secrecy, which means that it is likely not safe from the like of the NSA.
 TigerVPN clearly states that no usage logs are stored.
 However, some connection details including time stamps and bandwidth are "temporarily stored".

 Considering Slovakia has no mandatory data retention laws this is frustrating.
 Those with high privacy needs will probably frown upon the connection logs and should look elsewhere.
 However, for the vast majority of people, the connection logs should not be a concern.
 TigerVPN permits file-sharing and has servers optimized for it.
 TigerVPN allows P2P torrenting on most servers, although they do ask to refrain from this activity on their US servers.
-All in all, TigerVPN utilizes pretty decent encryption, although it still falls short of the level of ExpressVPN, for example.
+All in all, TigerVPN utilizes pretty decent encryption, although it still falls short of the level of ExpressVPN,

 TigerVPN is an Okay VPN that is priced similarly to many other VPNs on the market (if you pay annually).
 However, it is worth noting that it is possible to get a zero logs VPN that unblocks Netflix US for less.
 The VPN works well on all the popular platforms, and it has pretty decent customer care.
 Though, sadly it does not have live chat support like many VPNs in its price range.
 TigerVPN claims to unblock US Netflix, but in my tests, it failed.